Maximum Medical Improvement (MMI) and Workers Compensation

-Workers compensation has many acronyms.
-If you have an accepted workers’ compensation claim and have been receiving wage loss benefits, then you’ve probably heard the term “MMI” from your doctor, your workers’ compensation attorney, or the insurance claims adjuster.
+Virginia workers’ compensation has many acronyms.
+If you have received an Award Order from the Workers’ Compensation Commission and have been receiving temporary total disability wage loss benefits, then you’ve probably heard the term “MMI” from your doctor, your workers’ compensation attorney, or the insurance claims adjuster.

 What Does MMI Stand For?